meldurson/AllTameable/README.md

 <details>

+Version 1.4.4
+* Fixed double counting of creatures in custom procreation
+* Fixed fatal error when certain modded creatures were killed

 Version 1.4.3
 * Added chest armor piece
 * Added effect that buffs tames in the area and debuffs player